KoketsoMangwale/malls-customer-segmentation-analysis/README.md

 * High-income, high-spending customers
 * Budget-conscious customers with low spending scores
 * Young customers with high engagement potential
-* Older customers with stable but moderate spending behavior
+* Older customers with stable but moderate spending behaviour

 Each cluster was profiled using mean age, income, and spending score.